Privacy Protection Policy

 - Other persons and entities as ordered by subpoena, warrant or other court order or as required by law.

 We provide employment background reports only to businesses with a permissible purpose and in accordance with all applicable laws and regulations.
 All RAI clients have been subject to a due diligence investigation to confirm that they are a legitimate business.
-These investigations may include on-site visits to offices, verification of business standing through publicly available information, business database verifications, Internet searches, reference verification and other means.
+These investigations may include on-site or virtual visits to offices, verification of business standing through publicly available information, business database verifications, Internet searches, reference verification and other means.

 How We Dispose Of Personal Identifiable Information

 RAI does not maintain PII except to the extent required by law.
 RAI utilizes secure and locked trash receptacles for the disposal of data containing PII.
 Company policy requires that any documents containing PII and in need of disposal be deposited in these secure containers.
 Documents are shredded on site by a licensed, bonded commercial shredding company which has been vetted by RAI prior to obtaining a contract for services.

 RAI maintains appropriate physical, electronic and managerial procedures to safeguard and secure the information we collect.
 RAI has published to employees an employee handbook and other policies that require employees to keep confidential all PII obtained in the course of our business.
 All RAI employees undergo a rigorous pre-employment background investigation prior to being granted access to RAI information and files.
 RAI maintains a state-of-the-art building security program overseen by a licensed security professional.